 - Grants are generally not made to individuals, for-profit organizations, government entities, capital fund drives, agency endowments, individual schools or for sectarian purposes.

 - The grant period is one year in duration.
 An agency can not apply for funding until all reports required for previous awards have been received.

 - One of our guiding principles is to honor the rich diversity of our community and to promote equal opportunities for all people.
 Awards made by the Foundation’s various grant panels support organizations that do not discriminate in their employment practices, volunteer opportunities or delivery of programs and services on the basis of race, color, religion, national origin, ancestry, gender, age, sexual orientation, gender identity, citizenship, disability, ethnicity, marital status, familial status, gender identity, economic circumstances and/or veteran status.

+All applications must be submitted through an online process with Common Grant Application.
 We strongly encourage you to review the tutorial video which contains important information on how to register/login and submit an application.
-Click here to view the video.
+To view the video: click here.

-Contact Kelly Huber, Program Officer at the Community Foundation for Southern Arizona at (520) 209-2858 or firstname.lastname@example.org
+Contact Mark Montoya, Vice President of Operations at (520) 209-2868 or firstname.lastname@example.org or Kelly Huber, Director, Strategic Grants and Initiatives, Community Investments at the Community Foundation for Southern Arizona at (520) 209-2858 or email@example.com

 Through the generosity of our donors, we offer a wide variety of scholarship opportunities to students seeking higher education.
 Information regarding our scholarships will be available in the Fall.